Sina247/Loading-Spinner/README.md

 # ⏳ Loading Spinner

 A clean and modern **Loading Spinner** built with **HTML** and **CSS**.
-This lightweight spinner provides smooth rotation animation to indicate loading or processing states, enhancing user experience on any web interface.
+This lightweight spinner provides smooth rotation animation to indicate loading or processing states and enhancing user experience on any web interface.

 ---